 Exclusion Criteria OneKey АНА Non-Federal general acute care hospitals Health system has no non-Federal general acute care, critical access, or children's hospitals.
 Health system has no non-Federal hospitals providing general medical and surgical services for adults or children, no critical access hospitals, and no major or minor teaching hospitals.
-Number of physicians Health system has fewer than 50 medical doctors and/or doctors of osteopathy who had attending, staff, or treating affiliations with facilities in the system.
+Number of physicians Health system has fewer than 50 medical doctors and/or doctors of osteopathy who have attending, staff, or treating affiliations with facilities in the system.
 Health system has fewer than 50 physicians participating in the following: Integrated Salary Model, Equity Model, and/or Foundation Model.
-Number of primary care physicians Health system has fewer than 10 medical doctors and/or doctors of osteopathy practicing in the following specialty areas: adolescent medicine, adolescent medicine/internal medicine, family medicine, family medicine, family medicine, family medicine, general practice, general preventive medicine, internal medicine, internal medicine/family medicine, internal medicine/geriatric medicine, internal medicine/pediatrics, internal medicine/preventive medicine, or pediatrics.
-Information not available in the AHA data. a
+Number of primary care physicians Health system has fewer than 10 medical doctors and/or doctors of osteopathy practicing in the following specialty areas: adolescent medicine, adolescent medicine/internal medicine, family medicine, family medicine, family medicine, family medicine, general practice, general preventive medicine, internal medicine/family medicine, internal medicine/geriatric medicine, internal medicine/pediatrics, internal medicine/preventive medicine, or pediatrics.
+Information not available in the AHA data. ^a

-&lt;sup>a AHA includes data on the number of employed and contract primary care physicians with privileges at a given hospital.
+^a AHA includes data on the number of employed and contract primary care physicians with privileges at a given hospital.
 We do not use those data when counting primary care physicians in systems for two reasons: (1) they may not be comparable to how we count total physicians in AHA data, and (2) they may not be comparable to how we count primary care physicians reported in the OneKey data, in which we include physicians who are directly affiliated with systems (that is, not only through their affiliations with hospitals).

-Starting with the 1,040 health systems reported in Table III.2, we limited the list to 990 systems after addressing (1) multiple systems that were in fact the same system with a different name or address and (2) subsystems (standalone or joint venture) that were nested within a parent system.
-From this list of 990 systems, we first removed 86 systems that lacked at least one non-Federal general acute care hospital in the United States in one or both data sources (Table III.5); this excluded systems whose hospitals were solely in U.S. territories.
-Next, across the remaining 904 health systems, we removed 263 systems that did not have at least 50 physicians in one or both data sources.
-Finally, of the remaining 641 systems, we removed 2 that lacked at least 10 primary care physicians in the OneKey data.
+Starting with 1,075 health systems reported in Table III.2, we limited the systems list to 1,038 systems after addressing (1) multiple systems that were in fact the same system with a different name or address and (2) subsystems (stand-alone or joint venture) that were nested within a parent system.
+From this list of 1,038 systems, we first removed 90 systems that lacked at least one non-Federal general acute care hospital in the United States in both data sources (Table III.5); this excluded systems whose hospitals were solely in U.S. territories.
+Next, across the remaining 948 health systems, we removed 294 systems that did not have at least 50 physicians in both data sources.
+Finally, of the remaining 654 systems, we removed 4 that lacked at least 10 primary care physicians in the OneKey data.